 Now that you are all caught up on the past, here is the present.
 We have many returning members and have raised our number of shares to 45 for this year in order to include some new members.

-This will be our sixth year of the of the project to reclaim the 25 tillable acres on the farm.
+This will be our 13th year of the of the project to reclaim the 25 tillable acres on the farm.
 We would like to thank all of our partners who have helped to make it possible.
-From our CSA members to our market customers it has been a rewarding six years of growing, that has allowed us to make many improvements to the infrastructure of the farm.
+From our CSA members to our market customers it has been a rewarding fifteen years of growing, that has allowed us to make many improvements to the infrastructure of the farm.